 For instance, Adsterra itself shows how its Interstitial ads recommend people to download or install different apps.
 As you can see from the image below, the ad is telling users to download the VPN but there is no information on what VPN service it is.

 This is because users will be redirected to unpopular and most likely malicious sites that have partnered with Adsterra.
-Similarly, there are many software and game install ads that Adsterra pushes to the front that lead to websites filled with malware.
+Similarly, there are many software and game install ads that Adsterra pushes to the front that leads to websites filled with malware.

 Malcure has found out how does the Javascript code of these ads looks like and why they are malicious.